horga83/shellChatGPT/README.md

     chatgpt.sh -cc -S /linux_terminal

+Some other good prompts to start a chat with include:

+    chatgpt.sh -cc -S'You are a professional psicologist.'

+    chatgpt.sh -cc -S'You are a professional software programmer.'

+    chatgpt.sh -cc -S'You are a pos-graduation teacher and will do various activities related to preparing and elaborating a Philosophy course.'

+*Obs: in this case, instructions (or system prompt) may refer to both **user** and **assistant** roles, so behave like one.

 <!--
 _TIP:_ When using Ksh, press the up arrow key once to edit the _full prompt_ (see note on [shell interpreters](#shell-interpreters)).